joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/30/arts/music/flock-of-dimes-head-of-roses.html?searchResultPosition=7

 **‘Godzilla vs. Kong’ Review: Let’s You and Him Fight**\
-`Ape and lizard go toe-to-toe, with a cast of talented humans to comment on the action`\
+`Ape and lizard go toe-to-toe, with a cast of talented humans to comment on the action.`\
 https://nytimes.com/2021/03/30/movies/godzilla-vs-kong-review.html?searchResultPosition=8

 **Why the World’s Container Ships Grew So Big**\